-Our activity in the 2020-21 school year is taking place in the midst of a different set of circumstances than we have ever encountered in our school’s history.
+Our activity in the 2021-22 school year is taking place in the midst of a different set of circumstances than we have ever encountered in our school’s history.
 Consequently, it is wise for us to operate within certain parameters to ensure the health and safety of our students, staff, and families.
 In order to operate safely, we will continue to emphasize the following: monitoring, personal hygiene, cleaning & disinfecting, prevention behaviors, and response measures:

 - Administration and staff will regularly and diligently monitor students and one another looking for symptoms of sickness including but not limited to cough, shortness of breath or difficulty breathing, fever, chills, muscle pain, sore throat, and new loss of taste or smell.
 In the event that these symptoms are observed, students or staff will be sent home.

-- We request that if your child has any medical conditions that would increase risk of COVID-19 infection that you would notify the administration to prepare a plan in conjunction with your child’s pediatrician that would manage and minimize risk.
+- We request that if your child has any medical conditions that would increase risk of illness infection that you would notify the administration to prepare a plan in conjunction with your child’s pediatrician that would manage and minimize risk.

 - Students and staff will diligently and regularly wash their hands with soap and water for 20 seconds or apply hand sanitizer at least 3 times daily and upon every use of tissues.